mohammad0x/Face-recognition/README.md

-## Face-recognition Django
+Face recognition project (face recognition, face recognition) with the Django framework.
+In this project, the dlib library has been used in a custom way.

-Face Recognition Project (Face Recognition, Face Detection) with Django Framework.
-This project uses the dlib library in a custom way.
+Generally, it receives images in separate forms, then recognizes each form and compares it with the database model, and I can separate the unknowns and the known ones and even save their images in separate folders...

 You can receive images from two cameras at the same time.
 To set it up, refer to the following file: verifi/camera.py